dimonck7/Blog-For-Everybody/README.md

 More information about what was used can be found `requirements.txt`

-You can also test my app[here](http://blog-fore-everybody.herokuapp.com)
+You can also test my app [here](http://blog-fore-everybody.herokuapp.com)

 Installation and Running